St. Louis Magnet Schools

 Specialty

-Saint Louis Medical High School is designed for a community of learners that
+Collegiate School of Medicine and Bioscience is designed for a community of learners that

 will embrace very high academic standards.
 In addition to offering

-advanced curricula, Saint Louis Medical High School will create an environment
+advanced curricula, Collegiate School of Medicine and Bioscience will create an environment

 in which all of its students and staff will work together toward a common goal